Updated: May 11

 It is recommended to combine the Level and the Position on the shelf in a single code, for example B3 or H2.

+Need assistance to build or renovate your Aviation Warehouse?
 The Horix Aerospace logistics team is available to help you manage your aviation components.
 Contact us today by filling out the contact form.